Medical conditions that may complicate having your tooth pulled.

 3) Cardiovascular disease.

-The elevated levels of stress that frequently accompany oral surgery can place the patient at risk for experiencing a cardiovascular emergency during their extraction procedure.
+The elevated stress levels that sometimes accompany oral surgery can increase a patient’s risk of experiencing a cardiovascular emergency during their extraction procedure.

-The physician of patients who have experienced a cardiovascular episode (angina pectoris, myocardial infarction/heart attack, bypass surgery, stroke) within the previous 6 months is typically consulted before their extraction is performed.
-Delaying the patient’s treatment, even for some months, may be indicated.
+For patients who have experienced a cardiovascular episode within the past six months (such as angina pectoris/chest pain, myocardial infarction/heart attack, bypass surgery, or stroke), their physician is usually consulted before their extraction is performed.
+In some cases, delaying the patient’s treatment for several months may be recommended.

 ▲ Section references – Koerner, Fragiskos